Friday, May 23, 2025

 Let children share one thing they liked or learned from the activities.

-5. CLOSING PRAYER & TAKE-HOME CHALLENGE (5 min)
+5. CLOSING PRAYER AND HOMEWORK: (5 minutes)

 Prayer: